TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: Introduction

-To address the above problems, we attempt to explore modality content-based recommendation where items are represented by a modality encoder (e.g. BERT~\cite{devlin2018bert} and ResNet~\cite{he2016deep}) rather than the ID embedding.
-By modeling modality features, intuitively recommendation models have the potential to achieve domain transferring for this modality in a broader sense --- i.e. no longer relying on overlapping and shared-ID information.
-Moreover, the revolution of big encoder networks in NLP and computer vision is also potentially beneficial to multi-modal item recommendation, and might even bring about a paradigm shift for RS from ID-based CF back to content-based recommendation.
+To study the transferability of RS, we attempt to explore item modality\footnote{modality used in this paper mainly refers to some multimedia modalities, such as text, image, audio or videos, excluding the categorical IDs.}- or content-based recommendation where a modality encoder represents items (e.g. BERT~\cite{devlin2018bert} and ResNet~\cite{he2016deep}) rather than the ID embedding.
+By modeling modality features intuitively, recommendation models have the potential to achieve domain transferring for this modality in a broader sense --- i.e. no longer relying on overlapping and shared-ID information.
+Moreover, the latest revolution of robust encoder networks in NLP and CV is also potentially beneficial to modality-based item recommendation and might even bring about a paradigm shift for RS from ID-based CF back to content-based recommendation.

-In this paper, we study a common yet unexplored recommendation scenario where user behaviors are composed of items with mixed-modal features --- e.g. interacted items by a user can be texts or images or both.
-Such scenario is popular in many practical recommender systems such as feeds recommendation, where recommended feeds can be a piece of news, an image or a micro-video.
-We claim that \textbf{developing recommendation models based on user feedback with mixture-of-modality items is a vital way towards transferable and general-purpose recommendation}.
-To verify it, we design TransRec, a simple yet representative framework for modeling the mixture-of-modality feedback.
-TransRec is a direct modification on the most classical two-tower ID-based DSSM~\cite{huang2013learning} model, where one tower represents users and one represents items.
-To eliminate the non-transferable ID features, items are encoded by a modality encoder instead of ID embeddings, whereas users are represented by a sequence of items instead of user embeddings, as shown in Figure~\ref{figure2}.
-We train TransRec including both user and item encoders by an end-to-end manner rather than using frozen features pre-extracted from modality encoders.
+To this end, we study a common yet unexplored recommendation scenario where user behaviors are composed of items with mixed-modality features --- e.g., these interacted items by a user can be all texts or images or both.
+However, for simplicity, each item is restricted to only one modality for this study.
+Such a scenario is prevalent in many practical recommender systems such as feeds recommendation, where recommended feeds can be a piece of news, an image, or a micro-video.
+In this paper, we claim that \textbf{developing recommendation models based on user feedback with mixture-of-modality (MoM) items is a vital way towards transferable and general-purpose recommendation}.
+To verify our claim, we design TransRec, a recommendation framework for modeling user MoM feedback.
+In essence, \textbf{TransRec is model-agnostic and can be a direct modification on most ID-based recommendation models}.
+To eliminate the non-transferable ID features, we encode an item by a modality encoder rather than the itemID embedding.
+We encode users by a sequence of items (again, each item here is also encoded by their respective MoM encoder) rather than the userID embedding, as shown in Figure~\ref{figure2}.
+We evaluate TransRec on the simple yet most widely adopted two-tower-based DSSM model~\cite{huang2013learning}, where one tower represents users, and the other represents items.
+We train TransRec, including both user and item encoders, by an end-to-end manner rather than using frozen features pre-extracted from modality encoders.